drcampbell/ceti-sb/README.md

+NOTE: The following steps are the manual way of setting up the app locally.If unsuccessful with docker installation please try the manual route.

 ## README for CETI Web ##
 This guide is assuming you are in a linux environment, specifically Ubuntu.
 This should also work in Debian or other flavors, but can easily be translated to Mac OS X.